FellyJish/Conways-Game-Of-Life/README.md

-Conway's game of life cellular automation for C++ practice!
+Conway's game of life cellular automation, coded in C++ using the SFML graphics library.

 Probably the most well known cellular automaton, Conway's Game of life works like this: